Skip to main content

 • Current talk of suicide or making a plan.

-• Signs of depression, such as moodiness, hopelessness, withdrawal.
+• Signs of depression, such as moodiness, hopelessness, and withdrawal.

 • Strong wish to die or preoccupation with death.